open-source-tabletop/fracture/army-lists/sentinels.md

 The defender should place 4 Control objectives anywhere on the battlefield, so long as they are at least 9 inches from a table edge or any other objective marker.
 The Control objectives begin the game secured by the Defender so long as they have 1 model within 3 inches of it.

 The Defender treats all 4 objectives as their Entry Points.
 For this mission, before rolling for initiative the Defender must deploy all their units from reserve.
-They do not take any actions after being deployed.
+They do not take any actions after being deployed so do not lose any command points.

 #### Objectives